IAnalyzeGenomes/IAnalyzeGenomes/README.md

 Some more details...

-🔭 I’m currently working on CallVars repository.
+🔭 I’m currently working on my CallVars repository which is based on GATK best practices and uses GATK v.4.1.9 for germline variant detection.

 🤔 I’m looking for advice with my CallVars repository.
 Happy to acknowledge any advice that I integrate with my workflow.